 I have experience of working with issues including bereavement and loss, stress, low mood, relationship problems, identity and life changes.
-I am also passionate about supporting families who have experienced the particular challenges associated with having a baby or child who is very unwell, including those who have had to spend time in neonatal or paediatric hospital care, and adults who may have been through these experiences themselves in early life.
+I am also passionate about supporting parent carers and families who have experienced the particular challenges associated with having a baby or child who is very unwell, including those who have had to spend time in neonatal or paediatric care, and adults who may have been through these experiences themselves in early life.

 My training is integrative and I draw on a variety of therapeutic approaches, particularly person-centred, psychodynamic and attachment-based therapies, and tailor my response to your individual needs.
 My priority is to create a safe, supportive environment where you feel accepted and listened to with warmth and respect, and where, together, we can unpack any thoughts and feelings that you may be struggling with.
 As part of the process we may consider how experiences and patterns from the past are affecting your life in the present, and we will balance this with a focus on your current concerns.